Cannon Lake (microprocessor)

-Cannon Lake is Intel's codename for the ninth generation of Core processors based on Palm Cove, a 10 nm die shrink of the Kaby Lake microarchitecture.
+Cannon Lake is Intel's codename for the ninth generation of Core-branded microprocessors based on Palm Cove, a 10 nm die shrink of the Kaby Lake microarchitecture.
 As a die shrink, Palm Cove is a new process in Intel's process-architecture-optimization execution plan as the next step in semiconductor fabrication.
-Cannon Lake CPUs are the first mainstream CPUs to include the AVX-512 instruction set.
+Cannon Lake CPUs are the first mainstream CPUs to support the AVX-512 instruction set.

 Prior to Cannon Lake's launch, Intel launched another 14 nm process refinement with the codename Coffee Lake.

-The successor of Cannon Lake is Ice Lake, powered by the Sunny Cove microarchitecture, which represents the architecture phase in the process-architecture-optimization model.
+Having released only one single product during its lifecycle, Cannon Lake is one of the shortest-lived x86 microarchitectures of all time.
+The sole production model, Core i3-8121U, is a low power entry-level processor designed for laptops, and sold in very limited quantities.
+It is succeeded by Ice Lake, the Sunny Cove-based microarchitecture manufactured with the same 10 nm process. represents the architecture phase in the process-architecture-optimization model.